xia-lab/MetaboAnalystR/README.md

 ## Bugs or feature requests

-To inform us of any bugs or requests, please open a new issue (and @ Zhiqiang-PANG !!) or send an email to #jasmine.chong@mail.mcgill.ca or zhiqiang.pang@mail.mcgill.ca.
+To inform us of any bugs or requests, please open a new issue (and @ Zhiqiang-PANG !!) or send an email to zhiqiang.pang@mail.mcgill.ca.

 ## MetaboAnalystR History & Updates